Multi-Winner Voting with Approval Preferences: Sequential Variants of Thiele Methods

 For $k=2$, PAV selects the committee $\{a,c\}$ with a PAV-score of $19$.
 (Each voter except those that approve only candidate $b$ has exactly one approved candidate in the committee.)
 Let us contrast this result with seq-PAV.
 All sequential Thiele methods with $w(1)>0$, including seq-PAV, select the candidate with the largest number of approvals in the first round---the winner according to (single-winner) Approval Voting.
 Thus, $d$ is selected in the first round as it gives an AV-score of $11$.
 In the second round, we choose between $a$ (increasing the score by $6$) and $b$ (increasing the score by $7$) and $c$ (increasing the score by $7.5$).
 Hence, seq-PAV returns the committee $\{c, d\}$ with a PAV-score of $18.5$. \end{example}

-Similar to sequential Thiele methods, \emph{reverse sequential Thiele methods} build committees sequentially, but here one starts with the set of all candidates and sequentially removes the candidate that contributes the least to the committee's score.
+Similarly to sequential Thiele methods, \emph{reverse sequential Thiele methods} build committees sequentially, but here one starts with the set of all candidates and sequentially removes the candidate that contributes the least to the committee's score.\footnote{This idea of removing candidates with the lowest score can also be found in ranking-based voting rules such as STV or Baldwin \cite{Handbook-comsocintro}.}

-\begin{abcrule}[Sequential $w$-Thiele, rev-seq-$w$-Thiele] For each $w$-Thiele method, we define its reverse sequential variant, rev-seq-$w$-Thiele, as follows.
+\begin{abcrule}[Reverse Sequential $w$-Thiele, rev-seq-$w$-Thiele] For each $w$-Thiele method, we define its reverse sequential variant, rev-seq-$w$-Thiele, as follows.
 We start with $W_m = C$, the set of all candidates.
-Each round, the candidate with the least marginal contribution the score is removed.
-To be precise, in each round $r$ from $m-1$ down to $k$, we compute $W_{r}=W_{r+1} \setminus \{c\}$, where $c$ is a candidate that maximizes $\score{w}(A, W_{r+1} \setminus \{c\})$, i.e., the candidate whose removal decreases the committee's score the least.
+Each round, the candidate with the least marginal contribution to the score is removed.
+To be precise, in each round $r$ from $m-1$ down to $k$, we compute $W_{r}=W_{r+1} \setminus \{c\}$, where $c$ is a candidate that maximises $\score{w}(A, W_{r+1} \setminus \{c\})$, i.e., the candidate whose removal decreases the committee's score the least.
 If more than one candidate does that, we break ties according to some given tie-breaking order.
 The rev-seq-$w$-Thiele rule returns $W_k$. \end{abcrule}

-In the remainder of the survey, we will only encounter \emph{reverse sequential PAV (rev-seq-PAV)}.
+In the remainder of the book, we will only encounter \emph{reverse sequential PAV (rev-seq-PAV)} from the class of Reverse Sequential $w$-Thiele methods.

-\begin{example}[continued] For rev-seq-PAV, we start with the full set of candidates $W_4=\{a,b,c,d\}$ and remove the candidate with the least marginal contribution: removing $a$ decreases the score by $4.5$, removing $b$ decreases the score by $5.5$, $c$ by $7.5$, ad $d$ by $6.5$.
-This, $a$ is removed and $W_3=\{b,c,d\}$.
-Now, we again compute the marginal contributions: for $b$ $7$, for $c$ $7.5$, and for $d$ $8.5$.
-Thus, $W_2=\{c,d\}$, which is the winning committee.
+\begin{example}[continued] For rev-seq-PAV, we start with the full set of candidates $W_4=\{a,b,c,d\}$ and remove the candidate with the least marginal contribution: removing $a$ decreases the score by $4.5$, removing $b$ decreases the score by $5.5$, $c$ by $7.5$, and $d$ by $5.5$.
+Thus, $a$ is removed and $W_3=\{b,c,d\}$.
+Now, we again compute the marginal contributions: for $b$ it is $7$, for $c$ it is $7.5$, and for $d$ it is $8.5$.
+We obtain $W_2=\{c,d\}$, which is the winning committee.
 We see that for this instance seq-PAV and rev-seq-PAV yield the same winning committee.
 This does not hold in general.

 An election instance where PAV, seq-PAV, and rev-seq-PAV all yield different winning committees can be found in Janson's survey~\cite[Example 13.3]{Janson16arxiv}.
-The example is due to Thiele~\cite{Thie95a} and significantly larger than the examples presented here (9,321 voters). \end{example}
+The example is due to Thiele~\cite{Thie95a} and is significantly larger than the examples presented here. \end{example}

+As we have mentioned in \Cref{subsec:thiele}, most ABC rules coincide with Approval Voting for $k=1$.
+Reverse Sequential PAV is an exception.
+This is, however, not a consequence of the underlying assumptions how ballots are interpreted, but a consequence of how the rule is computed (i.e., in a reverse fashion).